navikt/nada/docs/process-data/onprem/airflow.md

 **default:** 60

 ### dvApiEndpoint
-When publishing datapackages [dataverk](../../dataverk/README) uses this parameter to set the api address the data catalog uses to fetch the content for the datapackage viewer.
+When publishing data packages [dataverk](../../dataverk/README) uses this parameter to set the api address the data catalog uses to fetch the content for the data package viewer.

 **NAV internal (default):** https://data.intern.nav.no/api ([internal data catalog](../finn-data/datakatalog#internal-datacatalog-nav-only))